Explore health content from A to Z.

 Help your child get at least 30 minutes to 60 minutes of active play per day.
 Moving around helps keep your child healthy.
 Go to the park, ride bikes, or play active games like tag or ball.

 Serve child-sized portions.
 Children don’t need as much food as adults.
 Serve your child portions that make sense for his or her age and size.
 Let your child stop eating when he or she is full.
-If the child is still hungry after a meal, offer more vegetables or fruit.
+If your child is still hungry after a meal, offer more vegetables or fruit.

 Ask the health care provider about your child’s weight.
 Your child should gain about 4 pounds to 5 pounds each year.
 If your child is gaining more than that, talk to the health care provider about healthy eating habits and exercise guidelines.